timber/docs/content-static/v1/reference/timber-helper.md

 Converts a WP object (WP_Post, WP_Term) into his equivalent Timber class (Timber\Post, Timber\Term).

-If no match is found the function will return the inital argument.
+If no match is found the function will return the initial argument.

 | Name | Type | Description |
 | --- | --- | --- |